shinken-solutions/shinken/docs/source/07_advancedtopics/advancedtopics-objectinheritance.rst

 This documentation attempts to explain object inheritance and how it can be used in your :ref:`object definitions <configuringshinken-objectdefinitions>`.

 If you are confused about how recursion and inheritance work after reading this, take a look at the sample object config files provided in the Shinken distribution.
-If that still doesn't help, drop an email message with a *detailed* description of your problem to the *nagios-users* mailing list.
+If that still doesn't help, have a look to the :ref:`shinken resources for help <how_to_contribute>`.